+Course code ESW 599

+Course title Independent Study

+Credits 05

+Compulsory/optional Compulsory

+Prerequisites None

-Course code ESW 599 Course title Independent Study Credits 05 Compulsory/optional Compulsory Prerequisites None Time allocation 500 notional hrs.
-Aims Aims: The overall aim is to familiarize the student with concepts and methods involved in scientific research Specific aims: 1.
-To explain the scientific process in the conduct of research.
-2. To develop skills to write a review paper and a scientific research proposal.
+Time allocation 500 notional hrs.

+Aims Aims: The overall aim is to familiarize the student with concepts and methods involved in scientific research Specific aims:

+1. To explain the scientific process in the conduct of research.

+2. To develop skills to write a review paper and a scientific research

+proposal.

 3. To develop skills to make a presentation.

+4. To master the application of statistical methods on quantitative

+scientific data.

-4. To master the application of statistical methods on quantitative scientific data.
-Intended learning outcomes s At the end of the successful completion of the course, students will be able to, 1.
-Explain the scientific method 1.
-Explain the scientific method.
-2. Conduct an independent review of literature on a selected topic in the area of Water Resources Management.
+Intended learning outcomes At the end of the successful completion of the course, students will

+be able to,

+1. Explain the scientific method.

+2. Conduct an independent review of literature on a selected topic

+in the area of Water Resources Management.

 3. Write a formal scientific report conforming to the guidelines provided.

-4. Transfer the knowledge gained through (2) and (3) above in the form of a presentation.
+4. Transfer the knowledge gained through (2) and (3) above in the

+form of a presentation.

 5. Complete a research proposal conforming to the guidelines provided.

 6. Perform statistical analysis of quantitative data.

-Content Review paper: Review of literature; Development of the review paper in a concise and professional manner and logical presentation of results that have been reported, writing the abstract, compilation of the list of references.
-Project: Collection and analysis of data on a topic associated with the review paper.
-Proposal writing: Interpretation and critical evaluation of results of published research; Formulation of a research problem: Concise literature review, justification, time frame, identification of resources, budgeting, etc. Seminar: Presentation of literature cited on a given topic, its analysis, and a brief research proposal.
+Content Review paper : Review of literature; Development of the review

+paper in a concise and professional manner and logical presentation of results that have been reported, writing the abstract, compilation of the list of references.
+Project: Collection and analysis of data on a topic associated with

+the review paper.

+Proposal writing : Interpretation and critical evaluation of results of published research, justification, formulation of a research problem, Concise methodology, identification of resources, time frame, budgeting, etc. Seminar: Presentation of literature cited on a given topic, its analysis, and a brief research proposal.

+analysis, and a otter resourch proposition